-Brownie Kisses are rich, decadent chocolate fudge bites made more special crowned with a cookies and cream chocolate Kiss while they’re still hot and gooey.
+Brownie Kisses are rich, decadent chocolate fudge bites made more special crowned with cookies and cream chocolate Kiss while they’re still hot and gooey.

 It’s no wonder that brownies are almost everyone’s favorite snack.
 Rich, dense chocolate bites are the perfect pick-me-up when you need a snack or mood lifter.
-These quick cooking bites are also the perfect dessert when you need to take a quick snack to school, tailgating or potlucks.
+These quick-cooking bites are also the perfect dessert when you need to take a quick snack to school, tailgating or potlucks.

 I started with my go-to brownie mix.
 Then I added two, well, really three, more chocolate ingredients!
 Go big or go home, people!
 I added extra cocoa, mini chocolate chips, then that chocolate Kiss in the center.
 (The recipe reflects the changes) You can easily use a brownie mix and kick it up as I did in the Cream Cheese Brownies and Brownie Bites.
-I used a Hershey cookies and cream in the center of these, but they would be awesome with any of the Kiss flavors!
+I used Hershey cookies and cream in the center of these, but they would be awesome with any of the Kiss flavors!

 I know it’s hard to tell from the picture, but I made these brownies in the mini muffin tins, using liners, of course, because I don’t like cleaning baked-on brownies off baking pans.
 Feel free to use the mini pans or regular size pans.
-You’ll need to adjust cook time for large brownies.
+You’ll need to adjust the cooking time for large brownies.
 I baked mine for 12 minutes which left the center slightly gooey.
 For large brownies bake from 15 to 18 minutes, just be sure to keep an eye on them.

 - Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
 Pour chocolate mixture into dry ingredients and combine.
 Fold in chocolate chips.
 Don't over mix.
 Pour batter into prepared muffin or mini muffin pans.